~ BROAD BEAN SEED ~

 'Vespa' Field Bean

-Field beans are smaller and more robust relatives of Broad Beans.
-The beans themselves are about 2/3 the size of a normal broad bean, and the plants are full size, bearing huge numbers of pods with 3 or 4 seed packed closely together in them.
-The overall effect is often a higher yield of beans from the same size plot.
+Field beans are smaller more robust relatives of Broad Beans.
+The beans are about 1/2 the size of a normal broad bean, and the plants are full size, bearing huge numbers of pods with 3 or 4 seed packed closely together.
+The overall effect is usually a higher yield of beans from the same size plot.

-'Wizard' is a modern pale-skinned variety which has been bred for table use and is very cold hardy, surviving over harsh winters when others die off.
+'Vespa' is a modern pale-skinned variety which has been bred for table use and is very cold hardy, surviving over harsh winters when others die off.
+It is very similar to our previous variety 'Wizard' but with slightly improved yields; one of our favourites in our 2019 field trial.

-It has particularly good flavour even when the seeds get mature, and does very well for us in our home garden, cropping over a longer period than our broad beans.
+It has particularly good flavour even when the seeds get mature, and does very well for everyone, cropping over a longer period than broad beans.

 Tasty.Very hardy.
 Good for an autumn sowing in October.

-This is an old heirloom variety from the city of Leiden in Holland that is a fine example of the 'Bunyards Exhibition' type of broadbean - selected for particularly long pods.
+This is very popular old heirloom from Leiden in Holland , a fine example of the 'Bunyards Exhibition' type with particularly long pods.
 It gives a good yield of beans from a small space.

 approx 40 seeds £